keblu/WebSite/src/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Ongoing PhD in Finance" institution = "University of Neuch√¢tel" year = 2019
+  course = "PhD in Finance and Business Economics" institution = "University of Neuch‚tel and Vrije Universiteit Brussels" year = 2019

 [[education.courses]]